" A paucity of male jazz singers makes Nicolas Bearde a rare avis"...

 Nicolas started Right Groove Records in 1997 in order to launch his solo projects, starting with "Crossing the Line".
 The album was a superb showcase for Nicolas' songwriting skills as well as his masterful singing, and it landed in the Top 10 on British Soul charts, garnering glowing reviews on both sides of the Atlantic.

-In 2005, Bearde produced the follow-up, "All About Love", with a more unabashedly romantic repertoire, which was added to, both smooth jazz radio formats nationally, and Beach Music play lists in the Carolinas.
+In 2005, Bearde produced the follow-up, "All About Love", with a more unabashedly romantic repertoire, which was added to both smooth jazz radio formats nationally and Beach Music play lists in the South East.
 His original tune "Summer Sunday" hit #1 on the Beach Music charts for 8 weeks running in the summer of 2005.

-Nicolas completed his third album, "Live at Yoshi's - a Salute to Lou" in October 2007 - an outgrowth of a "Tribute to Lou Rawls" live show that he had been presenting.
-It was recorded live at YOSHI'S, Oakland, California's famed jazz club and has been picked up by radio in the UK, Poland, Macedonia, Switzerland, South Africa and Russia.
+Nicolas released his third album, "Live at Yoshi's - a Salute to Lou" in October 2008 - an outgrowth of a "Tribute to Lou Rawls" live show that he had been presenting.
+It was recorded live at Yoshi's, Oakland, California's famed jazz club and was a favorite on radio worldwide.
 His live shows garner a wide audience who appreciate his musical vision and savor his exceptional skills.

-Drawing from his vast repertoire of jazz, blues, R&B and big band sounds, Bearde's solo releases have earned accolades and a large international fan base, from Tokyo to New York, and from Belarus, Croatia, and Germany to Russia where he recently took Moscow by storm when he performed at the "Classics and Jazz" music festival on the palace grounds of Catherine the Great.
+Drawing from his vast repertoire of jazz, blues, R&B and big band sounds, Bearde's solo releases have earned accolades and a large international fan base, from New York to Tokyo, and from Belarus, Croatia, and Germany to Russia where he took Moscow by storm when he performed at the "Classics and Jazz" music festival on the palace grounds of Catherine the Great.

 Besides maintaining this busy sideline as an actor and voice-over artist, he continues to demonstrate his artistry as a singer, songwriter, producer and performer at concerts and Jazz festivals around the world.
 Bearde has compiled an impressive list of credits that includes film roles in "True Crimes" with Clint Eastwood, "Final Analysis" with Richard Gere and Kim Basinger,"Pacific Heights" with Michael Keaton and Melanie Griffin, roles on the television series "Nash Bridges" and "Monk", plus television and radio commercials for GMC, E-Loan and Traveler’s Insurance.